Homework Policy

 All questions on homework assignments will have a one minute timeout between possible submissions.
 This timeout serves a number of purposes.
 For checkbox questions, it should deter you from simply attempting to brute force a solution.
 For numeric questions it should encourage you to check your work before submission.
 For code questions, it should encourage to test your functions yourself before submitting.
 For model fitting questions, it should encourage you to do your own validation before submit.

-In short, the timeout exists to encourage good habits.
-Or said another way, the timeout exists to prevent you from developing bad habits.
+The timeout exists to encourage good habits.
+Said another way, the timeout exists to prevent you from developing bad habits.

 Partial Credit